-3.2.6.1 The following fittings are permitted:

-- (a) 2 Mainsheet blocks (excluding those on the boom) shall be attached to the hull inner bottom.
+- 3.2.6.1 The following fittings are permitted: - (a) 2 Mainsheet blocks (excluding those on the boom) shall be attached to the hull inner bottom.
 The centre of their fixing points shall be at 786 mm +/- 5 mm and 894 mm +/- 5 mm from the forward face of the aft transom. - (b) One ratchet block for the mainsheet. - (c) 2 toe-straps and 4 associated fixing plates of 50 mm +/- 10 mm x 20 mm +/- 5mm x 2 mm +/- 1mm if metal or 50 mm +/- 10 mm x 20 mm +/- 5 mm x 7 mm +/- 3 mm if plastic. (see also CR 3.2.6.2 and CR 3.2.7.3) Up to three pieces of cord or elastic cord may be used to lift the toe-straps off the hull shell floor. - (d) A compass and associated fixings, which shall all be removable for weighing the hull.
 Mobile phones, digital compasses and/or devices memorising, correlating or transmitting data relative to wind direction or speed, or boat speed or direction and location are not permitted, unless these devices are supplied by the Organising Authority for the sole purpose of providing event tracking. - (e) Retaining clip(s) for a paddle. - (f) An adjustable mast step.
 Movement of the mast at the mast step or at the passage of the mast through the mast thwart shall not be able to exceed 3 mm in any horizontal direction.
 The mast or mast step shall not be adjusted while racing.
-Mast step devices which can be easily set while racing in such a way that this class rule is infringed, are prohibited. - (g) Retaining clips for water bottles, food container or other personal equipment, which shall be removable for weighing the hull. - (h) Retaining clip for fastening the tiller extension to the tiller. - (i) Strips of non-metallic material may be fitted in the daggerboard slot within 30 mm of the top and the bottom of the slot to achieve a uniform opening of 16 mm +/- 2 mm at the top and the bottom of the slot.
-Additional non-metallic material may be placed within 30 mm of each end of the top and bottom of the slot to act as positioning and protection of the daggerboard.
-This additional material shall be removed upon request of the measurer, for the measurement of the slot. (see also CR 3.2.2.11) - (j) A handle or ball may be used on the outer end of: - (i) Sprit halvard. - (ii) Boom downhaul.
+Mast step devices which can be easily set while racing in such a way that this class rule is infringed, are prohibited. - (g) Retaining clips for water bottles, food container or other personal equipment, which shall be removable for weighing the hull. - (h) Retaining clip for fastening the tiller extension to the tiller. - (i) Strips of non-metallic material may be fitted to the daggerboard case slot within 30 mm of the top and the bottom of the daggerboard case slot to achieve a uniform opening of 16 mm +/-2 mm at the top and bottom of the daggerboard case slot.
+Additional non-metallic material may be placed within 30 mm in any direction of each end of the top and bottom of the daggerboard case slot to act as positioning and protection of the daggerboard.
+This additional material shall be removed upon request of the measurer, for then measurement of the daggerboard case slot.
+(See also CR 3.2.2.11). - (j) A handle or ball may be used on the outer end of: - (i) Sprit halvard. - (ii) Boom downhaul.

-- (k) 1 hole (diameter max 8 mm) on the centre line in the top of the forward gunwale just after the forward transom, for drainage; 1 hole (diameter max 8 mm) on the centre line in the top of the aft gunwale just before the aft transom, for drainage and or for fixing of an optional shock-cord to tension the toe straps. (see also 4.3); 1 hole (diameter max 8 mm) on the centre line in the daggerboard case top side, aft of the daggerboard slot, for drainage. - 3.2.6.2 Backing plates, when used in GRP boats, shall comply with the Plans and laid-in as shown on this diagram. (i.e. top surface of backing plate flush with top of bottom foam core) Toe straps can be attached to the midship frame, using at most 4 fixing plates (two for each strap) of maximum dimensions of 50 mm +/- 10 mm x 20 mm +/- 5 mm x 2 mm +/- 1 mm for metal plates or 50 mm +/- 10 mm x 20 mm +/- 5 mm x 7 mm +/- 3 mm for plastic plates.
+- (k) 1 hole (diameter max 8 mm) on the centre line in the top of the forward gunwale just after the forward transom, for drainage; 1 hole (diameter max 8 mm) on the centre line in the top of the aft gunwale just before the aft transom, for drainage and or for fixing of an optional shock-cord to tension the toe straps. (see also 4.3); 1 hole (diameter max 8 mm) on the centre line in the daggerboard case top side, aft of the daggerboard slot, for drainage. - 3.2.6.2 Backing plates, when used in GRP boats, shall comply with the Plans and laid-in as shown on this diagram (i.e. top surface of backing plate flush with top of bottom foam core).